eherve/mongoose-datatable/README.md

     var mongoose = require('mongoose');
     mongoose.plugin(DataTable.init);

+## Fields

+If a mongoose schema field is marked as not selectable with the option "_select: false_".
+Or if the option _dataTableSelect_ is present and set to false: "_dataTableSelect: false_".
+Then the field will not be selected even if it was requested by the dataTable client.

 ## Usage

 The method <i>datatable </i> was added to all the schema as static method.
 The method has for parameters: